Madeby7/fMRINet/README.md

 # fMRI Task State Classification with Deep Learning

-A deep learning approach for classifying cognitive task states from fMRI time series data using a custom CNN architecture adapted from EEGNet for neuroimaging data, implemented in PyTorch.
+A deep learning approach for classifying cognitive task states from fMRI time series data using a custom CNN architecture adapted from EEGNet for neuroimaging data, implemented in PyTorch with standard CHW format.

 ## Overview

 This framework implements a configurable classification system for fMRI task states.

 - `num_classes`: number of task categories in your dataset
-- `input_shape`: shape of your region × time × channel matrix (default `(214, 277, 1)`)
+- `input_shape`: shape of your channel × region × time matrix (default `(1, 214, 277)`)

 You can train on **any set of task labels**.
 For example, our demo dataset includes 6 tasks: